Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 As the carat weight increases, you have to move up the color scale to ensure yellow isn’t visible.

-With larger facets and a wider surface area, diamonds that would appear colorless at less than one carat might not have the same effect as you approach two carats.
+With larger facets and a wider surface area, diamonds that would appear colorless at a carat weight of less than one might not have the same effect as you approach two carats.

 But to show how colorless diamonds often solve this issue, we’ll compare two diamonds with different carat weights that earned the same grade.